kairosilveira/house_pricing_regression/README.md

 # House Pricing Regression

-This is a repository of a full datascience project focused on MLOps: Deployment, unity tests, OOP, MLFlow.
+This is a repository of a full datascience project focused on MLOps: Deployment, unitary tests, OOP, MLFlow.
 The goal is to predict prices of houses based on the Kings County dataset (avaliable [here]).